johnpaulguzman/slippi-combo-scripts/README.md

     node (scriptName.js)

 The script will then have generated a .json file that can be executed by the Dolphin emulator to watch the combo clips.

+These scripts are written in Ubuntu and are designed for use in a Lunix environment.

+Uses py-slippi version () and slp-parser-js version ().